viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 ## Run the program automatically

 One more thing.
-Right now, you have to run the code manually every time you want your robot to work.
+Right now, you need to run the code manually every time you want your robot to work.
 However, you can configure Viam to automatically run your code as a [process](/manage/configuration/#processes).

 Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).